 How long do stem cell facial results last?

 Most patients observe initial improvements within 2–4 weeks and significant visible changes at 3–6 months.
-Because the treatment generates new collagen, blood vessels, and healthy tissue, results can last 3–5 years depending on individual factors such as age, lifestyle, and sun exposure.
-Annual maintenance treatments can help sustain and build upon results over time.
+Because the treatment aims to support new collagen and blood vessel formation, results in published reports can last 1–3+ years depending on individual factors such as age, lifestyle, and sun exposure.
+Annual maintenance treatments can help sustain results over time.

 Is a stem cell facial better than PRP?

 Both treatments use the patient’s own biological material, but they work differently.
-PRP relies on platelet-derived growth factors from your blood, while a stem cell facial delivers living mesenchymal stem cells with a broader range of regenerative functions — including angiogenesis and paracrine signaling.
-A 2025 split-face clinical trial found that ASC-derived exosomes and PRP produced comparable improvements in wrinkle reduction and collagen synthesis.
-However, stem cell therapy offers a longer-lasting biological foundation, while PRP is a shorter-duration treatment.
+PRP relies on platelet-derived growth factors from your blood, while a stem cell facial delivers living mesenchymal stem cells (or in some studies, stem cell-derived exosomes) with a broader range of regenerative functions — including angiogenesis support and paracrine signaling.
+A 2025 split-face non-inferiority trial (Estupiñan et al.) found that ASC-derived exosomes and PRP produced comparable improvements in wrinkle reduction and collagen synthesis.
+Cultured stem cell injection — distinct from exosome or PRP approaches — aims to provide a longer-lasting biological foundation, though direct head-to-head comparisons are limited.

 Can I combine a stem cell facial with other treatments?

 Yes.
-Stem cell facial therapy can be combined with fibroblast transplantation, PRP, laser resurfacing, or surgical facelift procedures.
-Many patients at Cell Grand Clinic combine facial stem cell injection with IV stem cell infusion for both local skin regeneration and systemic anti-aging support.
+Stem cell facial therapy can be combined with PRP, laser resurfacing (CO₂), microneedling, or surgical facelift procedures.
+A 2024 study (delaO-Escamilla et al.) showed that combining ADSC with CO₂ laser produced superior elastin and epidermal thickness improvements compared to ADSC with microneedling.
+Many patients at Cell Grand Clinic combine facial stem cell injection with IV stem cell infusion for both local skin support and systemic regenerative effects.
 Your physician will design a treatment plan tailored to your goals and condition.

 What makes Cell Grand Clinic different?

-Three factors distinguish Cell Grand Clinic: cell quality (every batch meets the four-point “Grand Stem Cell” standard — ISCT-verified, ≥ 95% viability, passage ≤ 3, and made-to-order); cell quantity (up to 200 million cells per treatment, among the highest dosages available); and regulatory rigor (10 MHLW-certified treatment plans under Japan’s dedicated regenerative medicine law).
+Three factors distinguish Cell Grand Clinic: cell quality (every batch meets the four-point “Grand Stem Cell” standard — ISCT-verified, ≥95% viability, passage ≤3, and made-to-order); cell quantity (up to 200 million cells per treatment); and regulatory rigor (10 Type II Regenerative Medicine Provision Plans filed under Japan’s dedicated regenerative medicine law).
 Every patient receives a Certificate of Quality documenting that their cells met all standards.

 Regenerate, Don’t Decorate